 Au, revoir.
 Xx, yours truly.

-I think I’ve made my point and stressed enough how important written word is when it comes to communication.
+I think I’ve stressed the point enough– written word is so important when it comes to communication.
 The next time you have thoughts you’d like to share, or thanks you’d like to give, put your pen to paper and let it flow… only good things will happen.